Free Demand Letter Template

 [Your name]

-While Demand Letters are generally informal and can be delivered personally or by mail, sending one via email or text may not fulfill the legal requirements for proof of delivery.
+While Demand Letters can be delivered by various methods, including personally or by mail, sending one via email or text message may not provide adequate proof of delivery or receipt, which could be important if litigation follows.

 These are the most legally secure methods to deliver a Demand Letter: